-- C, the chemical concentration, is assumed to be constant at the MCL for the chemical of 5 μg/litre; - IR, the ingestion rate of tapwater, is assumed to have a mean of 1.1 and a range of 0.5-5.5 litres per day, based on survey data; - EF, the exposure frequency, is set at the United States Environmental Protection Agency upper point estimate of 350 days per year; - ED, the exposure duration, is set at 12.9 years based on the average residency tenure in a household in the United States; - BW, the body weight is assumed to have a uniform distribution between 46.8 (5th percentile female in the United States) and 101.7 kg (95th percentile male in the United States); and - AT, the averaging time, is set at 25,550 days (70 years).
+- C: the chemical concentration is assumed to be constant at the MCL for the chemical of 0.005 mg/L. - IR: the ingestion rate of tap water is assumed to have a mean of 1.1 and a range of 0.5-5.5 L/day, based on survey data. - EF: the exposure frequency is set at the U.S. Environmental Protection Agency upper point estimate of 350 days per year. - ED: the exposure duration is set at 12.9 years based on the average residency tenure in a household in the United States. - BW: the body weight is assumed to have a uniform distribution between 46.8 (5th percentile female in the United States) and 101.7 kg (95th percentile male in the United States). - AT: the averaging time is set at 25,550 days (70 years).

-Thus C, EF, ED and AT are taken to be constants, while IR and BW are random variables.
+Thus C, EF, ED, and AT are taken to be constants, while IR and BW are random variables.
 It is, of course, always possible to argue with the assumptions made with a model like this.
 Here it suffices to say that the constants appear to be reasonable values, while the distributions for the random variables were based on survey results.
-For IR the empirical distribution shown in Table 11.1 is used because this gives the correct mean and range.
+For IR, a lognormal distribution was used with a mean of 1.10 and a standard deviation of 0.85, with values less than 0.5 replaced by 0.5 and values greater than 5.5 replaced by 5.5 because this gives the correct mean and approximately the correct distribution.